VEWOXIC/FITS/README.md

 (A word of caution: Training PatchTST, particularly on datasets like traffic and electricity, can be extremely time-consuming.)

-(We failed to reproduce the FiLM result since it takes over 40GB GPU memory and over **1.5 hour per epoch** on an A800.
+(We failed to reproduce the FiLM result since it takes over 40GB GPU memory and over **2 hour per epoch** on an A800.
 Further, the provided scripts seems to have flaws, i.e. the 'modes1' parameter is set to 1032 in ETTh1 instead of the '32' in others, the train_epoch is 1 in ETTh2 which may result in a downgraded performance.
 Thus, we exclude FiLM in the following analysis since we can not ensure a fair comparison.)

 ## Notice

 - ~~**FITS benefits from large batch size.
 Our latest version uses batch size of 128.** Some results are not updated due to limited time.~~
-- Please run the scripts for ETT datasets with _fin.
+- ~~Please run the scripts for ETT datasets with _fin.~~

 ## Update
 - We add a notebook for interpretability.
 We analyze FITS on synthetic datasets to show its capability of modeling sinusodial waves.